Mover: Wera Hobhouse MP (Spokesperson for Equalities).

 Conference further calls on the Government to:

-- Implement a targeted strategy to support disabled people into work, with a Jobs Guarantee for newly unemployed disabled people and specialist disability employment support.
+- Implement a targeted strategy to support disabled people into work, with a Jobs Guarantee for unemployed disabled people and specialist disability employment support.

 - Improve the Access to Work scheme by simplifying and speeding up the application process to make it easier for employers - especially small businesses.